 Transparency and openness are critical elements of Barrick Gold Corporation's (Barrick) sustainability strategy.
-This statement sets out our strategy, policies and management approach to operating responsibly and the actions we have taken to minimise modern slavery risks in our supply chains during the 2022 calendar year.
+This statement sets out our strategy, policies and management approach to operating responsibly and the actions we have taken to minimise modern slavery risks in our supply chains during the 2023 calendar year.
 Committing to addressing modern slavery requires concrete action, continual improvement and collaboration throughout the business and its stakeholders.
-During 2022 we updated our training programs to include the topic of Modern Slavery, in both our human rights training program and our global Business Integrity and Ethics Refresher training.
-We will continue to evaluate, develop and improve our disclosure and management of modern slavery risks during 2023.

-This statement has been prepared in accordance with the Australian Modern Slavery Act 2018 (Cth) (the Modern Slavery Act) for the period 1 January 2022 to 31 December 2022 (the Reporting Period or FY22).
+This statement has been prepared in accordance with the Australian Modern Slavery Act 2018 (Cth) (the Modern Slavery Act) for the period 1 January 2023 to 31 December 2023 (the Reporting Period or FY23).

-This joint statement is submitted on behalf of Barrick Resources (Australia) Pty Limited, Barrick (PD) Australia Pty Limited, Barrick Copper Overseas Pty Limited and Barrick African Copper Pty Limited, East African Gold Mines Pty Ltd and Tethyan Copper Company Pty Ltd (each a Reporting Entity under the Modern Slavery Act, and together the Reporting Entities).
+This joint statement is submitted on behalf of Barrick Resources (Australia) Pty Limited, Barrick (PD) Australia Pty Limited, Barrick Copper Overseas Pty Limited and Barrick African Copper Pty Limited (each a Reporting Entity under the Modern Slavery Act, and together the Reporting Entities).

-This statement was approved by the board of Barrick Resources (Australia) Pty Limited (as the Australian holding entity for each of Barrick (PD) Australia Pty Limited, Barrick Copper Overseas Pty Limited and Barrick African Copper Pty Limited) on 4 July 2023, by the board of East African Gold Mines Pty Ltd on 4 July 2023 and by the board of Tethyan Copper Company Pty Ltd on 4 July 2023 (Reporting Entity Approval Resolutions).
+This statement was approved by the board of Barrick Resources (Australia) Pty Limited (as the Australian holding entity for each of Barrick (PD) Australia Pty Limited, Barrick Copper Overseas Pty Limited and Barrick African Copper Pty Limited) on 27 June 2024 (Reporting Entity Approval Resolution).